 I recommend two books that really help with decluttering The Life Changing Magic of Tidying Up by Marie Kondo and The Gentle Art of Swedish Death Cleaning, by Margareta Magnusson.
 Both of these books go into great detail on decluttering and help with a guilt free declutter.

-DONATIONS – Declutter Without Feeling Guilty
+Donating Without Feeling Guilty

 SENTIMENTAL ITEMS – Declutter with no Guilt

 I was given some items from a family member and I felt I had to keep them.
 The sad thing is I knew nothing about the items so there was no connection.
 I feel there are a few things I could have done in this situation.

 Another way you can avoid the guilt is imagine if you walked into a strangers house, what would you keep?
 I know I would have no problem decluttering someone else’s stuff.
 Sometimes it can help remove the guilt if you can imagine the items as just that, “stuff”.

 NO REGRETS – Declutter Without Feeling Guilty

 Throughout my entire decluttering journey I have never regretted anything I got rid of.
 Knowing this can really help avoid guilt.
 I would feel really guilty if I donated a bunch of stuff and then realized I would have to buy it again.

 Knowing that I have never needed something I have decluttered helps me to avoid feeling guilty.
 The benefits of having a clutter free organized home outweigh the thought of maybe needing something you donated.